kaist-cp/cs420/README.md

 amount of skeleton code so that you can focus on the topic of this course.

-**We will also briefly discuss the recent trends of compiler construction.** I see two crucial recent trends: script languages and parallelism.
+**We will also briefly discuss the recent trends of compiler construction.** I see two crucial recent trends: scripting languages and parallelism.
 (1) Scripting languages like JavaScript and Python, unlike C, should be compiled (or interpreted) at run-time, and therefore, there is no clear distinction of compile- and run-time.
 It is a challenge in that compile time should also be optimized, but it is also an opportunity in that compile may gather and benefit from run-time